Research & Collections

 New Hampshire Downloadable eBooks and Audiobooks

 Click the above words to learn more about downloading eBooks and Audio books to your compatible device(s).
-You will need to use the prefix of 4575 followed by your library card number to create your unique Patron ID to access this collection.
+If you are using an old 1, 2, 3 or 4 digit library number you will need to use the prefix of 4575 followed by your library card number to create your unique Patron ID to access this collection.
+If you are using a new 14 digit card, no prefix is needed.
+Just Log on using the whole 14 digits of your new card number!

 Click on the image to go to the NH Overdrive collection.
 You may also access these titles directly through our online catalog.
 Use the search box in the sidebar to search the catalog.